 The latest very successful marketing stunt he made was quite recently in Basel.
 Graff’s brand needed a new extension on par with Graff Diamonds.
 His goal was to have outside retailers market Graff diamond watches.
 He rented a huge booth in Baselword, right in the center of the luxury watch hall.
 Graff presented a $55 million fancy color diamond watch.
 The publicity and press attention was so powerful, that Patek Philippe and Chopard looked like Swatch next to him.

 Fancy color diamonds are sold on feelings of glamour.
-Luckily, they aren’t based off of any price list.
-They way the Internet works today, with the unbelievable reach of all the different social media platforms, you need a strong brand to demonstrate the value and help sell fancy color diamond jewelry.
+Luckily, they aren’t based on any price list.
+The way the Internet works today, with the unbelievable reach of all the different social media platforms, you need a strong brand to demonstrate the value and help sell fancy color diamond jewelry.

 It is a difficult task to brand regular white diamonds, as they are basically all the same commodity, sold nameless on a computer list.
 A horror movie for me.
-I don’t feel that De Beers Forevermark managed to succeed as they had imagined to add value to a D-IF stone.
-No one really cares if the stone comes from DeBeers or not, since every diamond out there is forever.
+I don’t feel that De Beers Forevermark managed to succeed as they had imagined adding value to a D-IF stone.
+No one really cares if the stone comes from DeBeers or not since every diamond out there is forever.

 Regretfully, our survival depends on our ability to create an added value and offer our services closer to the final customer.
 Furthermore, the majority of the public today are interested in buying finished jewelry.
 Loose diamond sales are decreasing, and I am not even talking about the competition from India.
 My company is selling more finished jewelry than loose diamonds, and the majority of orders are from retail stores and privates.